That's the overview of the law in Missouri. Now, let's look as some specifics.

 A "statute of limitations" is a state law that sets a strict time limit on your right to bring a lawsuit to court.

-In Missouri, the statute of limitations that will apply to a lawsuit over a vehicle accident depends on whether that accident caused injury or death.
+In Missouri, the statute of limitations that will apply to a lawsuit over a vehicle accident depends on whether that accident caused property damage or injury or death.

-First, according to Missouri Revised Statutes section 516.120, anyone injured in the accident -- and that includes a driver, passenger, bicyclist, pedestrian, or motorcycle rider -- must get their civil lawsuit filed within five years of the date of the accident.
+First, according to Missouri Revised Statutes section 516.120, anyone injured in the accident—and that includes a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—must get their civil lawsuit filed within five years of the date of the accident.
+That same five-year deadline applies to an accident that caused vehicle or other property damage.

 But, if the accident resulted in someone's death, and a family member or other representative wants to bring a wrongful death claim against the at-fault driver, that case must be filed within three years, and the "clock" starts on the date of the person's death (which can be different from the date of the accident).
 That deadline is set by Missouri's rules for wrongful death cases, which you can find at Missouri Revised Statutes section 537.100.